lmachens/trophy-hunter-legacy/README.md

 ## Download

-You can download the app from in the [Overwolf App Store](https://www.overwolf.com/app/trophy_hunter-trophy_hunter).
+You can download the app from the [Overwolf App Store](https://www.overwolf.com/app/trophy_hunter-trophy_hunter).

 ## Features